USS Unimak: 1977–1988

 On 22 August 1977, the Coast Guard recommissioned Unimak, reclassifying her as a high-endurance cutter and returning her to the designation WHEC-379.
 She was home-ported at New Bedford, Massachusetts, for the rest of her Coast Guard career.
-During this stint in commission, she was used primarily for fisheries patrol.
+During this stint in commission, she was used primarily for fisheries patrol in the Atlantic, law enforcement operations in the Caribbean and as a weather ship for the United States International Weather Patrol.

 Unimak also interdicted the trafficking of illegal drugs.
 On 6 October 1980, she seized the merchant ship Janeth 340 nmi southeast of Miami; Janeth was carrying 500 bales of marijuana.
 On 14 October 1980, she seized the pleasure craft Rescue, which was carrying approximately 500 bales of marijuana, and the pleasure craft Snail, with two tons of marijuana on board, in the Gulf of Mexico.
 On 17 October 1980, she seized the merchant vessel Amalaka southwest of Key West, Florida; Amalaka was carrying 1,000 bales of marijuana.
 On 19 October 1980, she seized the fishing vessel Wright's Pride southwest of Key West; the ship had 30 tons of marijuana aboard.
 In March 1981, while on an Officer Candidate School training cruise, she intercepted the merchant ship Mayo with 40 tons of marijuana on board.

 On 9 October 1982, Unimak towed the disabled fishing vessel Sacred Heart away from Daid Banks, 45 nmi east of Cape Cod, Massachusetts, in 30 ft seas.

 Between 28 January 1983 and 9 March 1983, Unimak again deployed to the Caribbean for a law-enforcement patrol.
 On 27 and 28 February 1983, she towed the dismasted sailing vessel Wandering Star to Matthew Town on Great Inagua in the Bahamas.
 On 3 March 1983, she towed the disabled merchant vessel Yadrina to Matthew Town.

 On 30 November 1984, Unimak seized the sailboat Lola 100 nmi north of Barranquilla; Lola had 1.5 tons of marijuana on board.
 Another drug seizure occurred on 2 November 1985, when Unimak seized the tug Zeus 3 and a barge 200 nmi south of the Dominican Republic; the two vessels were carrying 40 tons of marijuana.